The Prodigy: Invaders Must Die (2008–2010)

 The Prodigy tested a few of the new tracks at Rainbow Warehouse Birmingham and Plug in Sheffield in May 2008.

 The Prodigy showcased three new songs at the Oxegen Festival in the early hours of 13 July 2008.
-Among the tracks previewed were "Worlds on Fire", "Warriors Dance", and "Mescaline".
+Among the tracks previewed were "World's on Fire", "Warrior's Dance", and "Mescaline".

-On 5 November 2008, it was announced that the band's fifth studio album would be called Invaders Must Die and would be released on the band's new label, Take Me to the hospital.
+On 5 November 2008, it was announced that the band's fifth studio album would be called Invaders Must Die and would be released on the band's new label, Take Me to the Hospital.
 It was released in the U.S. on 3 March 2009, and was the first Prodigy album since 1997's The Fat of the Land to feature all three members of the band.

 The album featured Dave Grohl on drums for "Run with the Wolves".
 The top five hit "Omen" and "Invaders Must Die" were co-produced with Does It Offend You, Yeah? frontman James Rushent.
 The band said that the album would go back to their "old-school but cutting edge" roots.
 The album was released as a CD, CD-DVD set, double vinyl, digital download, and a luxury 7-inch vinyl box set including five 7-inches, CD-DVD, bonus CD, poster, stickers, and stencils.

 Invaders Must Die was released on 21 February 2009 in Australia and in Europe on 23 February 2009, charting at number one in the U.K. with week one sales of over 97,000—a higher figure than for either Always Outnumbered or their singles collection.
 The album also reached the top five in Germany and Australia and top 10 in Norway and several other European countries.